COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    7. `_dictionary.namespace`
    8. `_description.text`

-2. All looped attributes describing the dictionary appear after the final save frame, in the following category order:
+2. All looped attributes describing the dictionary are presented as loops appearing after the final save frame, in the following category order:
    1. DICTIONARY_VALID (application, attributes)
    2. DICTIONARY_AUDIT (version, date, revision)

+3. `_dictionary_audit.revision` is always presented as a semicolon-delimited text string

+3. Non-looped attributes not covered in rule 1 appear in alphabetical order after `_dictionary.namespace`.

+4. Looped attributes not covered in rule 2 appear before DICTIONARY_VALID in alphabetical order of category.

 ### 4.3 Definition layout

-1. 1 blank line appears before and after the save frame begin and end codes.
+1. 1 blank line appears before and after the save frame begin and end codes, which are lowercase
-2. _import.get attributes are separated by 1 blank line above and below.
+2. `_import.get` attributes are separated by 1 blank line above and below.
+3. IMPORT_DETAILS attributes are not used
-3. Attributes in a definition appear in the following order, where present:
+4. Attributes in a definition appear in the following order, where present:
    1. DEFINITION(id, scope, class)
    2. ALIAS (definition_id)
    3. `_definition.update`